admoorewx/Tradebot/README.md

 This tool uses a combination of the Alpaca API (https://alpaca.markets/) for brokerage purposes and the yfinance API (https://github.com/ranaroussi/yfinance) to retrive stock data.

-Dependency requirements can be found in the environment.txt file.
+Dependency requirements can be found in the trade_bot_env.txt file.